Who Let The Grand Jury Transcript Out …

 ...
 For The Shredder?

-Cool Justice Editor’s Note: This 1978 report is timely in 2013 not only because 3,000 pages of a related transcript are missing and no one has done anything about it.
-The report also is relevant as a frame of reference for an ongoing investigation into the Mary Badaracco homicide.
+Cool Justice Editor’s Note: This 1978 report is timely today not only because 3,000 pages of a related transcript are missing and no one has done anything about it.
+The report also is relevant as a frame of reference for the pretend investigation into the Mary Badaracco homicide.
 In that case, a secret order sealed the fact-finding report.
-A related bribery trial involving a judge is scheduled for June 2013.
-Links at the bottom of this post lead to background columns.
+Why?

 GRAND JURY REPORT